 - Tingling and numbness

-- A weakness of hands or arms
+- A weakness of the hands or arms

 - Fatigue